attaswift/FrameworkTemplate/README.md

 # Hello, World!

 This is my project template for my cross-platform Swift packages.
+It includes an Xcode project with targets for iOS, OS X, watchOS and tvOS.

 To create a new project, clone this repo, run `rename-project.sh` with a nice new name, then start typing!